GreyRaphael/LearningModernCpp/06ContainerAlgorithmIterator.md

 ## custom random-access iterator

+First we show a simple example with [begin-end](examples/ch06-begin-end.cc)

 We implement [range-base class](02Introductions.md#custom-range-base-class) in the previous chapter.
 Here we implement a [standard iterator](examples/ch06-iterator.cc) for random-access.